 Thorough copy and theme development with organized campaign that is strategic in messaging, delivery method, timing, continuity and branding elements.

-- Appropriateness & Creativity of Product: 1-25 points
+- Appropriateness and creativity of product: 1–25 points

 The appropriate and creative application of product and messaging selected and delivered in a creative way for the intended audience.